 - Eumycota and Mycota are sometimes listed as alternate names for Kingdom Fungi, but according to MycoBank these were both published at the level of Division.

 - The classifications on this website for phylum, class, order, and family follow the best sources or publications I can find.
-The higher level classification (in most cases), follow McLaughlin and Spatafora (2014).
+The higher level classification (in most cases), follow McLaughlin and Spatafora (2014), but is updated with more recent publications.
 For the ascomycetes it follows Lumbsch and Huhndorf (2010), which outlines Phylum down to genus.

 - Related links: